kyren/gc-arena/README.md

 ## Current status and TODOs

-Currently this crate is still pretty WIP, but is basically usable and safe.
+Basically usable and safe!
+It is used by [Ruffle](https://github.com/ruffle-rs/ruffle) as well as some other projects (like my own [piccolo](https://github.com/kyren/piccolo), for which it was originally designed)

-The collection algorithm is an incremental mark-and-sweep algorithm very similar to the one in PUC-Rio Lua 5.3, and is optimized primarily for low pause time.
+The collection algorithm is an incremental mark-and-sweep algorithm very similar to the one in PUC-Rio Lua, and is optimized primarily for low pause time.
 During mutation, allocation "debt" is accumulated, and this "debt" determines the amount of work that the next call to `Arena::collect` will do.

 The pointers held in arenas (spelled `Gc<'gc, T>`) are zero-cost raw pointers.
 They implement `Copy` and are pointer sized, and no bookkeeping at all is done